KPSekhon/Boregon-Trail-Personal/README.md

 - This specific project interest me because I am a long-time electronical game player , and now I was given the opportunity to express my own thoughts and ideas into a playable game.
 For that reason, "I jumped the gun" at the chance to design my own game.

+#"Phase 4: Task 3"

+If I had more time to work on the project, is there any refactoring that I would do to improve my design?

+- One major change I would like is that I would like to refactor my weapon classes to extend a weapon class rather than implementing the basic abstract item class itself.
+I would make the weapon class abstract as well and make it the only one that extends Item, then I would add additional functionality related solely to a weapon rather than generalizing under the sub-item class for all my items.
+- I would refactor my UI class so that it follows the single responsibility principle, my divvying up the work to more classes, like the intro splash loading screen would be its own class, but I would instantiate it within my main UI class.
+- I would also like to reduce the large amount of coupling that occurs between my UI classes.
+I think this would be accomplished by following the single responsibility principal method ,as I previously mentioned, so each class would have less diverse and different methods occurring in the same space.